ccjmne/blog/content/posts/going-horizontal.md

 description = 'Putting chunks of text side by side'
 +++

    Professionally, I put code together.
-Intimately, I am compelled to make it neat: one of the ways I achieve this is by wielding non-printable characters like monochrome photography uses light, with *purpose* and finesse.
+Intimately, I am compelled to make it
+neat: one of the ways I achieve this is by wielding non-printable characters like monochrome photography uses light, with *purpose* and finesse.

-The current status quo regarding white-space limits our stylistic devices:
+The current status quo regarding whitespace limits our stylistic expression:

-- vertically to the linefeed [^esoteric-vertical-whitespace]—coalescing into blank lines, to pack together logical blocks of data or instructions, and
+- vertically to the linefeed[^esoteric-vertical-whitespace] (coalescing into blank lines), to pack together logical blocks of data or instructions, and
-- horizontally to the beginning of the line—in the form of indentation, to delineate the hierarchy of our otherwise strictly vertically-topologically-laid-out content.
+- horizontally to the beginning of the line (in the form of indentation), to delineate the hierarchy of our otherwise strictly vertically-topologically-laid-out content.

    But here's the thing: the taxonomy of text shouldn't be limited to paragraphs and lines.
    Let's go bidimensional!

 [^esoteric-vertical-whitespace]: Let's not talk of the [CR](https://www.compart.com/en/unicode/U+000D),